Miaoli County: Administrative divisions

 Miaoli County is divided into 2 cities, 5 urban townships, 10 rural townships and 1 mountain indigenous townships.
 Miaoli County has the second highest number of urban townships after Changhua County.
 Miaoli City is the county seat which houses the Miaoli County Government and Miaoli County Council.
 The incumbent Magistrate of Miaoli County is independent Chung Tung-chin.

 Colors indicate the common language status of Hakka within each division.
-Note that Nanzhuang and Tai'an are also indigenous areas of Atayal people.
+Note that Nanzhuang and Tai'an are also indigenous areas of the Atayal people.